Improving sleep for inpatients on surgical wards

 Workstream Interventions to improve patient outcomes after surgery

-The aim of this project is to design an intervention to improve how patients on surgical wards sleep while they are in hospital.
+The aim of this project was to design an intervention to improve how patients sleep while they are in hospital.
+The project had three parts: a review of existing evidence, a national survey of NHS ward staff, and NHS staff stakeholder engagement.

 • Their views about patients’ sleep quality on wards